nevarok/NeSteppedAnimation/README.md

     - Lower values result in a choppier animation with more noticeable steps.

 - **Delta Time Multiplier:**
-    - A multiplier applied to the delta time, allowing you to speed up or slow down the animation.
+    - A multiplier is applied to the delta time, allowing you to speed up or slow down the step frequency.

 - **Step Root Location:**
     - If enabled, the root location will be stepped.